dotnet/docs/docs/standard/glossary.md

 Compilation happens on the developer's machine similar to the way a C++ compiler and linker works.
 It removes unused code and spends more time optimizing it.
 It extracts code from libraries and merges them into the executable.
 The result is a single module that represents the entire app.

-UWP was the first application framework supported by .NET Native.
-Now, we support building native console apps for Windows, macOS, and Linux.
+UWP is the application framework supported by .NET Native.

 See [.NET Native documentation](/windows/uwp/dotnet-native/).